Stingray (album)

-Stingray is the sixth studio album by Joe Cocker, released in 1976.
+Stingray is the sixth studio album by English singer Joe Cocker, released in 1976.
 It follows Cocker's pattern of recording mainly cover versions containing just one original song, "Born Thru Indifference".
 Bob Dylan remained a favourite artist for Cocker to cover with two Dylan songs on this release.
 Dylan's version of "The Man In Me" appeared on New Morning but "Catfish" would not be released until 1991 on the first volume of The Bootleg Series.